wormhole-foundation/xdapp-book/src/wormhole/5_guardianNetwork.md

 ---

-In the next section, we will talk about the role and responsbilities of relayers in the Wormhole ecosystem.
+In the next section, we will talk about the role and responsibilities of relayers in the Wormhole ecosystem.